flesler/parallel/README.md

---bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs longer than secs it gets killed with SIGTERM [default 0] -v, --verbose           Output timing information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help                  Print this message and exit
+--bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs longer than secs it gets killed with SIGTERM [default 0] --halt-on-error         Kill all jobs and exit if any job exits with a code other than 0 [default false] -v, --verbose           Output timing information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help                  Print this message and exit